imagej/imagej.github.io/_pages/scripting/jython/index.md

 The advantage of this approach is that you can share your packages easily.
 For example you can upload the JAR file to an [update site](/update-sites).
 It is possible to upload .py scripts to update sites too, without packaging into a jar.
 The advantage of jar are that they allow to define dependencies more systematically.

-**NB** : Script implementing "ImageJ menu macro" and "utilitary scripts" that are used as imported modules in other macros **should be packed in separate jar files** !
-Indeed, if not explicitly mentioned, the jython interpreter only looks in the Jars/Lib folder to import module, so the .jar containing the "utilitary scripts" should be put there, while the jar containing the "ImageJ menu macro" can be put either in the Plugin or script/Plugin folder in order to appear in the ImageJ menu.
+{% include notice icon="note" text='Script implementing "ImageJ menu macro" and "utility scripts" that are used as imported modules in other macros **should be packed in separate JAR files**!
+Indeed, if not explicitly mentioned, the jython interpreter only looks in the Jars/Lib folder to import module, so the .jar containing the "utility scripts" should be put there, while the jar containing the "ImageJ menu macro" can be put either in the Plugin or script/Plugin folder in order to appear in the ImageJ menu.' %}

 Contrary to the scripts in Jars/Lib, the menu macro scripts are not compiled, and as explained above they can not be imported in other scripts since the Plugin folder do not reside in the Jython search path by default.